(Make sure the account is an e-commerce type, with the Customer Information Manager option.)

 Important!
 You will NOT be able to view the API Transaction Key (password) once you navigate away from the page it is issued on.
 If you already have an API Login ID, but don't know the Transaction Key, you must generate a NEW Transaction Key.

 If your Authorize.net gateway account is in use on another web or software application, be aware that generating a new API Login ID and Transaction Key will also affect those connections.
 A single Authorize.net account will use the same account settings for each application (which may prevent you from using both applications simultaneously).
-This issue is most commonly encountered when an Authorize.net gateway is already in use with an online donations page and setting up an API login for the software auto-updates the settings for the existing account to match which can cause the existing application to stop working.
+This issue is most commonly encountered when an Authorize.net gateway is already in use with an online donations page.
+Setting up a new API login for the software will also update the settings for the existing account to match which can cause the existing application to stop working.
 Contact your Authorize.net account representative for assistance in configuring your gateway for simultaneous use on different online applications.

 2a.
 To Create an initial API Login ID/Transaction Key on a New Account: